Compost. Revolutionized.

 Step #6

 The rubbish is taken to our Compostery near Newtown in Fountain County, Indiana.
-Here it is ground and mixed with other materials (called feedstocks) to produce an ideal ratio of carbon to nitrogen.
+Here it is ground and mixed with other materials (called feedstocks) to produce an ideal ratio of carbon-to-nitrogen.

 We use three methods of composting at our compostery: 1) static aerated piles (ASP), 2) turned windrows, and 3) Johnson-Su bioreactors.
 We are the first facility in Indiana (2nd in the United States) permitted to use bioreactors for commercial scale composting.
 Bioreactors are unique because there is no odor associated with composting food waste and we can process a larger quantity in a smaller footprint.